cms-analysis/HiggsAnalysis-CombinedLimit/docs/part5/roofit.md

 ![](images/expofit.png)

-It looks like there could be a small region near 125 GeV for which our fit doesn't quite go through the points.
-Maybe our hypothetical H-boson isn't so hypothetical after all!
+It looks like there could be a small region near 125 GeV for which our fit does not quite go through the points.
+Maybe our hypothetical H-boson is not so hypothetical after all!

-Let's see what happens if we include some resonant signal into the fit.
+We will now see what happens if we include some resonant signal into the fit.
 We can take our Gaussian function again and use that as a signal model.
 A reasonable value for the resolution of a resonant signal with a mass around 125 GeV decaying to a pair of photons is around a GeV.

 ```c++
 sigma.setVal(1.);